 My work is done in the studio, using & combining photographs I take constantly, preferring the path less traveled, and from compositions that I create in my imagination.
 My collection of iconic musicians and culture bearers paintings are created from extensive research and by using as many as 20 images to uniquely portray each one.
 My work is in private collections nationally & internationally, public & corporate collections, and used in a variety of film productions.
 I was selected for two Prospect 4 Satellite Exhibitions in 2017, and my work has been selected and shown by the New Orleans Arts Council, featured in Country Roads Magazine, New Orleans Canvas Magazine, and the cover & artist feature of Iron Lattice Magazine.
 I have regularly exhibited in shows and galleries in New Orleans & Mississippi for the past 10 years and have been selected as a JazzFest artist since 2018.
 My work was selected in 2022 as part of the “Remember Earth?” exhibit at the New Orleans Contemporary Art Center and also shown at the Pensacola Museum of Art.

 I do not create art to match the sofa.
 My intention is that you can connect through my paintings to experience joy, amusement, and sentimentality.

 All work is copyrighted and may not be reproduced in any form without permission of the artist.

 I am a New Orleans artist living and working in the Uptown area.

 What do you love the most about creating art in New Orleans?
 What particular part of your immediate environment, in your neighborhood specifically influences your work?

-The sights, sounds and people that compose the color of New Orleans are my primary influence.
+The sights, sounds and people that compose the color of New Orleans are influences on al; of my work.

 Describe your creative process.
 Are there any rituals or rites of passage you exercise before you begin a new piece?